• Skip to primary navigation

 • Beet Kvass Recipe

-If you do find mold on your kombucha, it is best to throw out the whole batch.
-This is the best practice because even though mold will only grow on the surface, it releases a ‘stem’.
-This means that bacteria from the mold has penetrated the surface and can cause your kombucha to taste off.
-It also has the potential to make you sick if you drink it.
+If you find mold on your kombucha, it is best to throw out the whole batch.
+This is the best practice because even though mold will only grow on the surface, it releases a 'stem.'

 In summary, to identify mold, look for the circles of fuzz with lots of colors.
-If you are not sure what is forming yet, give it a day or two to see if the growths get bigger and easier to identify.
-If you let it grow, you’ll also become better at identifying mold vs Kahm Yeast.
+If you are unsure what is forming yet, give it a day or two to see if the growths get bigger and easier to identify.

 Preventing Mold In Kombucha

-Mold can be devastating if you are just starting on your experiments of making kombucha on your own.
+Mold can be devastating if you are just starting your experiments of making kombucha on your own.
 It might happen occasionally, but there are a few things you can do to try and prevent mold from growing.
-Don’t be too devastated if it takes a few tries.
+Don't be too devastated if it takes a few tries.

 Users on Reddit.com suggest a variety of ways to prevent mold from growing in your kombucha.
 These suggestions are: